 What should you give people for Christmas?
 There are dozens of small craft and design shops hidden in Tallinn Old Town that offer authentic Estonian creations.
 So authentic, in fact, that in several workshops you can see the masterpieces being hand-crafted on the spot.
 Take a peek inside St. Catherine's Guild, the Master's courtyard, the Estonian Shop, the Estonian Handicraft House or Kaarmann's Shop – many exciting things happen here on the weekends!
 If you want something truly unique for yourself or your loved ones – make the gift yourself!
-You can choose from several workshops ranging from making Christmas cards to weaving an actual carpet.
+If you want something truly unique for yourself or your loved ones – make the gift yourself!
+Many places offer workshops ranging from making Christmas cards to decorating gingerbread biscuits.

 There is a variety of fairs in the city as well: the Christmas Market in Town Hall Square, the Christmas sales of artists, artisans and designers, and heartfelt charity events.

 6. Try Christmas flavours in the restaurants of Tallinn